Testosterone’s time sensitive side effects

 There’s a very effective fat burner that’s available over the counter, and it’s been around since 1883?
 Gamma-Aminobutyric Acid, more commonly known as GABA, is a powerful amino acid that is classified as a neurotransmitter in the brain.
 It acts as a balancer of excitation and relaxation.
 Its ability to burn fat is actually secondary.
 GABA stimulates the anterior pituitary gland, leading to an increased output of Human Growth Hormone.
 HGH is known to have anti-aging effects and lowers body-fat levels.
 One study conducted by the First Medical Clinic at the University of Milan found a five-fold increase in HGH levels of 19 subjects after 90 minutes of consuming 5gms of GABA.
 The 18 placebo subjects in the same study showed no increase in HGH output.
 This is an excellent product for those who can’t afford to go to an anti-aging clinic but want the benefits of HGH.

 I’ve used this product on and of since the early eighties and have had good success.
-I always notice that I get a little leaner, sleep better and have a better overall wellbeing.
+I always notice that I get a little leaner, sleep better and have a better overall well-being.

 Soy lecithin, hormone replacement, high fat diets and HFCS